chrismp/Metacritic-games-analysis/README.md

 Questions to answer
 - How do median/average scores differ between players and critics thru the years?
 DONE
 - What's the good:mixed:bad ratio for players and critics over the years?
 DONE
 - Which critics' Metacores are most highly-correlated with player scores?
 Least?
+DONE
 - What's the correlation between Metascores and user scores?
+DONE
 - How has correlation between players/critic scores changed over years?
 - How does critic/player score differ by developer?
 DONE -- Publisher?
 DONE